materialdigital/materialdigital1_ontology_collection/README.md

 ## How to contribute
 Please fork the repository and create a pull request after completing the following tasks
-1. Make sure your ontology/ontologies meet/s the requirements given in **FIXME**
+1. Make sure your ontology/ontologies meet/s the requirements given in [Technical requirements for ontologies](README.md#technical-requirements-for-ontologies) and [Additional requirements for publishing ontologies](README.md#additional-requirements-for-publishing-ontologies)
 2. Place your ontology files in your projects folder
-3. Edit the information in this README.md
+3. Edit the information in this [README.md](README.md)

 ## Where to find help
 If you have questions about your contribution HAP 4 is happy to help.
 Please get in touch by using the discussion of the pull requests tool or contact us directly.